 If you’re one of the millions of single Aussies stuck at home with no Kath to your Kel, fear not – you’re not alone.
-“How to date” was the most searched phrase on Google in Washington DC last week, proving that rolling solo is a global problem right now.
+“How to date” was the most searched phrase on Google in Washington DC a few months prior, proving that rolling solo is a global problem right now.
 But dating during COVID doesn’t have to be as hard as it is.

 We get it.
 Being single can have its setbacks at the best of times.
 Add prolonged isolation and you have a thirsty, but socially degenerate, population of singles across the globe.
 It’s hard to seem interesting when you’ve done nothing of note for weeks and your conversational skills are receding faster than your hairline.